gvalencia4/gvalencia4/README.md

-I am currently working on projects that will help build my understanding of web development and CS topics.
-My main languages are JavaScript, Java, and C. I recently completed [LaunchCode](https://www.launchcode.org), so you'll find a lot of repos related to that bootcamp.
+I am currently working on projects that will help further my understanding of web development and CS topics.
+My core competencies are JavaScript, Java, and SQL.
+I recently completed [LaunchCode](https://www.launchcode.org), so you'll find a lot of repos related to that bootcamp.

 <!---
 gvalencia4/gvalencia4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.